 In addition to having the cost subsidized by the New York City Department of Education, participating teachers who complete the appropriate coursework while adhering to Subsidized Bilingual Extension Program requirements will earn the bilingual extension to their teaching certificate and credits toward a salary differential.

-Providing that participating principals and teachers both meet the requirements listed below throughout the duration of the program, all schools are eligible to participate, regardless of grade level, subject area(s), or whether or not the school has an approved bilingual education program.
+Provided that participating principals and teachers both meet the requirements listed below throughout the duration of the program, all schools are eligible to participate whether or not the school has an approved bilingual education program.

 In order to participate in the Subsidized Bilingual Extension Program, participating teachers must meet the following requirements:

-- Possess an active initial or professional certificate issued by the New York State Department of Education
+- Possess an active initial or professional teaching certificate issued by the New York State Department of Education.Please note that teachers certified in ESL or in a Foreign Language are not eligible.
+In addition, paraprofessionals are unfortunately not eligible for this opportunity.

-- Teach a schedule in the 2012-2013 school year that includes at least one bilingual course
+- Teach a schedule during the academic year that includes at least one bilingual (dual language or transitional) course

 - Be accepted by a partnering university program, which includes passing a language proficiency exam